MicrosoftDocs/cpp-docs.tr-tr/docs/extensions/delegate-cpp-component-extensions.md

 ## <a name="common-language-runtime"></a>Ortak Dil Çalışma Zamanı

-Ortak dil çalışma zamanı, aşağıdaki sözdizimi ile temsilciler destekler.
+Ortak dil çalışma zamanı, aşağıdaki söz dizimine sahip temsilcileri destekler.

 ### <a name="syntax"></a>Sözdizimi